-These changes can happen at any age.
-They most often occur between ages 50 and 75, especially in people who are very nearsighted or have had cataract surgery.
+These changes can happen at any age, but usually occur between 50 and 75.
+You’re more likely to have them if you’re nearsighted or have had cataract surgery.

-Serious eye disorders associated with eye floaters include:
+Serious eye disorders associated with floaters include:

 - Eye tumors

-If you only have a few eye floaters that don't change over time, it usually does not indicate a serious eye problem.
+If you only have a few eye floaters that don't change over time, don’t sweat it.

-Benign eye floaters almost never require medical treatment.
+Benign ones almost never require medical treatment.

 If they annoy you, try to get them out of your field of vision.
 Move your eyes -- this shifts the fluid around.
 Look up and down, that usually works better than side to side.